Home > Thai Main Dishes > Laab Gai- Thai Ground Chicken Salad

 • Once the chicken is cooked, remove from heat and stir in sliced red onions.
 The residual heat will wilt the onions.

 • Finish by adding whole mint leaves and cilantro leaves.
-Serve with lettuce leaves, cucumbers, and or a side of rice.
+Serve with lettuce leaves, cucumbers, or a side of rice.

 Notes